The northern lights are breathtaking…and elusive. Follow these tips to increase the chances you'll see Mother Nature's glorious display.

 Rent a Car

-Rental cars are readily available in Reykjavik and other major towns across the country and can be rented with a foreign drivers license.
+Rental cars are readily available in Reykjavík and other major towns across the country and can be rented with a foreign driver's license.
 Keep the car filled with fuel and be ready to drive wherever the Aurora Service forecasters say you are most likely to see these elusive lights.
-You could find yourself driving to Þingvellir National Park, the town of Álftanes just outside of Reykjavik, or the rural wilderness of the northwest.
-Just be aware: The Aurora Borealis is notoriously unpredictable and can appear when you least expect them--and last only a few seconds.
+You could find yourself driving to Þingvellir National Park, the town of Álftanes just outside Reykjavík, or the rural wilderness of the northwest.
+Just be aware: The aurora borealis is notoriously unpredictable and can appear when you least expect it, and last only a few seconds.

 Take Photos with Long Exposure Capture